Pet Insurance Blog

 An example of cost savings with pet insurance for an older pet.

-Although they may be considered “older” at the age of 7, the cat insurance plan you select now could cover your pet for another 13 years.
+The cat insurance plan you select now could cover your pet for another 13 years.
 Some plans even provide coverage for routine expenses, such as exam fee coverage, which can be extremely helpful if you need to bring your older pet to the vet often.

 Does pet insurance cover euthanasia?